Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 ***Noah Weatherfield***

-“C’mon, the fuck is he…?”
+"C’mon, the fuck is he…?"

-“He’s in here somewhere, dammit, spread out!”
+"He’s in here somewhere, dammit, spread out!"

 Noah grit his teeth and forged on.
 His heart was still hammering from charging up those stairs, and his legs were burning too, but the *other* thing getting his pulse going was knowing somewhere in the metal around them was a fucking *gorilla.*